 The smell of cannabis is usually what attracts people to it, the pungency and taste giving an indication of its strength.
 But for the purposes of growing, it can simply become a way to draw attention to your growing area and cause yourself potential problems.
 This articles discusses a few methods aiming to keep the smell under control.

 For many growers, an important factor to the success of their growing operation is keeping it a secret.
 And for this, keeping the odour under control is extremely important.
-For those growing marijuana outdoors, odour is not usually a problem, so long as you choose the perfect location to grow.
-However, for indoor growing operations, the very characteristic smell of marijuana can become a huge problem.
+For those growing weed outdoors, odour is not usually a problem, so long as you choose the perfect location to grow.
+However, for indoor growing operations, the very characteristic smell of weed can become a huge problem.

 The general rule about keeping the odour under control is common sense.
 This means being sensible about strain choice, the location which you choose to grow your plants, and sensibility about your ventilation system.